paul-j-lucas/cdecl/README.md

    etc.),
   and all
   [Microsoft Windows types](https://docs.microsoft.com/en-us/windows/win32/winprog/windows-data-types).
-* Support for variadic function arguments.
+* Support for variadic function parameters.
 * Support for C and C++ alternative tokens
   (`and`, `and_eq`, etc.).
 * Support for C++